Maxwell175/SSNFS/README.md

 ```

 ## Usage
+To set up the server, simply run the server executable with the `--init` option.
+This will start an interactive configuration system.

+To register a client with the server, run `SSNFS-client register <Server Host>:<Server Port>`.

-Unfortunatly, a proper managment interface is not ready yet.
+Unfortunatly, a complete managment interface is not fully ready yet.
 It is currently activly being developed and should be ready soon.
-Until then, please edit the config.db using a SQLite3 capable editor.
-To properly use the FS, you must at least edit the Settings table and the Shares table.
+Until then, there may be some cases where you may need to edit the config.db using a SQLite3 capable editor.

 On the client side, simply use the standard mount syntax: `SSNFS-client <Server Host>:<Server Port>/<Share Name> <Mount Directory>`

 ## Contributing
 Please let us know on Gitter what you are working on so we can better coordinate our efforts.

 ## Coding style